 The following specifications describe the hardware requirements for each LiveSwitch Server component.

-- Allow inbound TCP traffic on port 8080 (default, configurable) for HTTP
+- Allow inbound TCP traffic on port 8080 (default) on public interfaces for HTTP

-- Allow inbound TCP traffic on port 8443 (default, configurable) for HTTPS
+- Allow inbound TCP traffic on port 8443 (default) on public interfaces for HTTPS

 - 2x CPU

 - For clustering, allow TCP traffic on port 8445.
 If the port 8445 is unavailable, Media servers try the next port incrementally until one is available.
 That is, 8446, 8447, 8448, 8449, and so on.